Anxiety Found To Be Almost Twice As Common In Women

 Anxiety is defined as a feeling of worry, nervousness, or unease about something with an uncertain outcome.
 We can all feel anxious.
 It’s a natural part of the human condition, and it’s a protective mechanism, along with its big brother, panic.
 Anxiety keeps us on our toes and ready to act if the outcome of a situation isn’t what we need.
 It keeps our system sharp, so in controlled ways it’s a good thing.

 Because anxiety is a normal human experience, it is sometimes hard to know when it’s becoming a problem for you.
 But if your feelings of anxiety are very strong, last a long time or affect your ability to live your life the way you’d like to, you should seek help.

-Around 8.2 million people in the UK experience anxiety and a new study suggests that women are almost twice as likely to suffer from it as men.
+A recent study suggests that women are almost twice as likely to suffer from it as men.